 It is truly encouraging to see anyone starting any nature of business.
 However, the question is: when will we see a move away from traditionally female pursuits?
 And instead, see women gain a foothold in ‘male-focused’ industries?

 New areas of growth for women and startups

-…if you are considering starting a new business, and have skills and expertise in a technological environment, this is probably the perfect sector to pitch up in.
-As an added bonus, the government are trying their best to promote digital economy currently through the Tech City Investment Organisation, with the Mayor of London Boris Johnson keen to keep Britain as the “high-tech start-up capital of Europe”.
+…if you are considering starting a new business, and have technological skills, this is probably the perfect sector to pitch up in.
+As an added bonus, the government are trying their best to promote digital economy through the Tech City Investment Organisation.
+The Mayor of London Boris Johnson is keen to keep Britain as the “high-tech start-up capital of Europe”.
 As such, there may be some great funding opportunities available if you hunt around.

 Plumbing is another man-heavy industry that is happily being infiltrated by women.
-It is possibly the male-dominated nature of the profession that has meant women who have trained and entered the industry have found such success - some even play on their femininity, turning up to do the job in heels and vintage dresses, as opposed to the usual grubby overalls and work boots.
+It is possibly the male-dominated nature of the profession that has meant women who have entered the industry have found such success.
+Some even play on their femininity, turning up to do the job in heels and vintage dresses, as opposed to the usual grubby overalls and work boots.
 But with 14 million households preferring a female plumber, the business move can’t be wrong.
 Also, female clients who live alone may feel more comfortable having another woman in the house as opposed to a male stranger.